HONKY TONK FOR JESUS ???

 The band is rockin-- Dance, Dance, Dance to "If the Lord Builds the House"

-Same song-- Bourbon Street Style
+He's all I Need-- Bourbon Street Style

 This is solidly night club music-- The lust of the flesh is the main event here.